jlyonsmith/react-form-binder/README.md

 A data binding controller for React forms components.
 Basically, an object that manages `input`, `select`, `button` and other elements within an HTML `form`.

 - As part of a controlled component it will manage the `value` for an HTML form element
-- Automatically maps the fields of an object to the `named` components in the form.
+- Automatically maps the field names to equivalently named bound components in the form.
-- Tracks the initial values of the fields
+- Tracks the initial values of the object fields
 - Allows `initValue` to initialize fields not present in the original object
 - Supports mapping objects containing nested objects into the form elements
 - On `onSubmit` can return an object containing just the modified fields or all fields
 - Can specify certain fields as `alwaysGet` to always include them when fetching just modified fields
 - Tracks an `_id` value for the object independently of form elements
 - Allows for `noValue` form elements such as `OK` and `Cancel` buttons that can change state in response to modifications to the form
-- Allows for a field to always be
 - Manages `valid`, `disabled`, `visible`, `modified`, and `readOnly` states for the component
-- Will ensure that other components in the form update in accordance with changes to a specific element
+- Will ensure that other components in the form update in accordance with changes to another component
 - Tracks `anyModified` and `allValid` values for the entire form
 - Fires an event if the `anyModified` value changes